Abditus0/pfSense-VLAN-Network-DMZ-Web-Server-Lab/README.md

 <img width="981" height="484" alt="Guest VLAN firewall rules" src="https://github.com/user-attachments/assets/a2725d33-3978-47d8-ab7d-08cd85deb48a" />

 Internet only.
 Can't reach Management, Corporate, or the DMZ.
-DNS allowed so they can actually resolve names.
-This is the rule set you want for visitor WiFi or anything you don't trust.
+DNS allowed so they can resolve names.
+This is the rule set for visitor WiFi or anything you don't trust.

 ### DMZ (VLAN 40)